-When it comes to choosing tablets, many people cannot decide between kindle fire HD vs Samsung Galaxy Tab 7, which one to go for, say for playing games, Skype chatting and taking pictures Overall, the Kindle Fire HD 7-inch is the most affordable tablet and offers best value for its price; with a stunning HD display, faster performance, longer battery life, and lighter design.
+When it comes to choosing tablets, many people cannot decide between kindle fire HD vs Samsung Galaxy Tab 7.
+They don’t know which one to go for if they desire playing games, Skype chatting, or taking pictures.
+Overall, the Kindle Fire HD 7-inch is the most affordable tablet and offers the best value for its price; with a stunning HD display, faster performance, longer battery life, and lighter design.

 >> 5/26/17 Special: 2017 Fire Tablet (Entry Level Tablet – best for Kids) is Now with Alexa. <<

 The Samsung Galaxy Tab E Lite 7 offers enhanced portability because of its slim form and blends more functionality on the go.
 The Samsung Galaxy Tab 7.0 is an Android 4.0 tablet with a 7-inch display.
 Similar in design to the original predecessor tablet, this device is 10.5mm in thinness with 1 GB RAM, 1.3GHz dual-core processor, and an internal storage capacity of 8 GB.